 Detention Advocacy Service (DAS) was provided by Kansas Legal Services through the end of fiscal year 2019.
 Beginning July 2019 Sedgwick County DOC has been providing the case management portion of this funding.
-KLS counties to provide legal services.
+KLS continues to provide legal services.
 The program is part of the continuum of detention alternatives to secure custody at the Juvenile Detention Facility.
 The program has two primary goals: reducing disproportionate minority contact and reducing length of stay for all youth in the Juvenile Detention Facility.
 The program has a legal component and a case management component.

-In 2018, the combined average daily demand for detention and alternatives was up by 3 (89 in 2017 and 92 in 2018).
-The 2019 average daily demand is down by 1 from the five-year average 2015-2019.
+In 2020, the combined average daily demand for detention and alternatives was down by 7 (102 in 2019 and 95 in 2020).
+The 2020 average daily demand of 95 is down by 1 from the three-year average 2017-2019 of 94.

 The Weekend Alternative Detention Program (WADP) was established as part of the continuum of detention alternatives to secure detention with courses beginning in January 2010.
-The program allowed juvenile offenders who had violated their court orders to be held accountable while reducing the use of detention beds and increasing the likelihood that youth would successfully complete community supervision without the need for program further confinement.
-The implemented in November 2009 and courses began in January 2010.
+The program allowed juvenile offenders who had violated their court orders to be held accountable while reducing the use of detention beds and increasing the likelihood that youth would successfully complete community supervision without the need for further confinement.
+The program was implemented in November 2009 and courses began in January 2010.
 The program was dissolved in 2017 with a focus on a revamping of the service.
 The current alternative is The Change and Community Service Programs which is a response alternative to detention and holds youth accountable.
 This program was started in May 2018.
+The program was suspended in March 2020 due to the pandemic and, subsequently, the decision was made to not resume services in 2021.

 The Sedgwick County Department of Corrections has maintained a Juvenile Residential Facility (JRF) since June of 1994.
 This is a 24 bed detention alternative.
 The program serves male and female juveniles between the ages of 10 and 18 who require detention services but do not require secure confinement.
-In 2019, JRF served 263 youth with an average daily population of 14.
+In 2020, JRF served 160 youth with an average daily population of 15.2.